Eco Sisters: The Importance of Recycling Plastic

 Eco Justice Captain, Monique D’Amato, shared some key points from the talk.

-- Make sure to take off the lids of all plastic bottles such as milk bottles, drink bottles and sauce bottles before putting them into the recycling binÂ
+1. Make sure to take off the lids of all plastic bottles such as milk bottles, drink bottles and sauce bottles before putting them into the recycling bin

 The lids can be recycled and leaving them on disrupts production processes.
 CLAW environmental recycles many kinds of plastics including HDPE, PP and EPS to manufacture into a variety of plastic products.
-Eg a rake you may find in Bunnings. - Bottle Hill Top facilitate the collection of milk lid bottles
+Eg a rake you may find in Bunnings.

-Bottle Hill Top has a collection point for Melville residents on the second Saturday of every month between 8.00 am – 10.00 am at 56 McLean Street, Anglican Church of the Holy Cross Melville. - CLAW and Bottle Top Hill work closely together
+Bottle Hill Top has a collection point for Melville residents on the second Saturday of every month between 8.00 am – 10.00 am at 56 McLean Street, Anglican Church of the Holy Cross Melville.

 These organisations work closely together to increase environmental awareness within the community by promoting simple recycling habits we can all incorporate into our daily lives.
 This is what our Eco-Sisters co-curricular group is all about.